aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ## Terminology

 **Masking** replaces sensitive information **irreversibly** with a non-sensitive placeholder _(`*****`)_.
-Data is replaced in-memory hence why being irreversible.
+It replaces data in-memory, hence why being irreversible.

 **Encrypting** transforms plaintext into ciphertext using an encryption algorithm and a cryptographic key.
-This allows you to encrypt any PII (personally identifiable information) to ensure only authorized personnel can decrypt it.
+It allows you to encrypt any sensitive data, so only allowed personnel to decrypt it.

 **Decrypting** transforms ciphertext back into plaintext using a decryption algorithm and the correct decryption key.

 **Encryption context** is a non-secret `key:value` data used for authentication like `tenant_id:<id>`.
-This adds extra security and confirms data decryption is related to a given context.
+This adds extra security and confirms encrypted data relationship with a context.

 **Envelope encryption** uses two different keys to encrypt data safely: master and data key.
 The data key encrypts the plaintext, and the master key encrypts the data key.
-It simplifies key management (_you own the master key_), isolates compromises to data key, and scales faster with large data volumes.
+It simplifies key management _(you own the master key)_, isolates compromises to data key, and scales better with large data volumes.

 <center>
 ```mermaid